 We have continued our focus on originating one- to four-family residential real estate loans.
 Our emphasis on conservative loan underwriting has resulted in continued low levels of nonperforming assets.
-Our nonperforming assets, which can include nonaccrual loans and real estate owned, totaled \$736,000, or 0.04% of total assets at December 31, 2019, compared to \$2.2 million, or 0.11% of total assets at December 31, 2018.
-As of December 31, 2019, nonperforming assets consisted of six mortgage loans with a principal balance of \$736,000.
-Our nonperforming loans and loan loss experience has enabled us to maintain a relatively low allowance for loan losses in relation to other peer institutions and correspondingly resulted in low levels of provisions for loan losses.
-Our provisions for loan losses were \$61,000 and \$119,000 for the years ended December 31, 2019 and 2018, respectively.
+Our nonperforming assets, which can include nonaccrual loans and real estate owned, totaled \$4.4 million, or 0.21% of total assets at December 31, 2020, compared to \$736,000, or 0.04% of total assets at December 31, 2019.
+As of December 31, 2020, nonperforming assets consisted of 12 mortgage loans with a principal balance of \$4.4 million.
+Our provisions for loan losses were \$1.6 million and \$61,000 for the years ended December 31, 2020 and 2019, respectively.
+The increase in the loan loss provision occurred primarily from an increase in the qualitative factors use to calculate the allowance for loan losses.
+The qualitative factors were raised because of loan payment deferrals related to the COVID-19 pandemic and Hawaii's unemployment rate increase due to layoffs that resulted from government mandates to minimize the spread of COVID-19.

 Our operations are affected by our efforts to manage our interest rate risk position.
-In 2019 and 2018, we sold \$10.1 million and \$10.0 million, respectively, of fixed-rate mortgage loans.
-In 2019 and 2018, we obtained \$19.0 million and \$86.6 million, respectively, of long-term public deposits.
-In 2019 and 2018, we increased our long-term FHLB borrowings by \$121.0 million and \$5.0 million, respectively, to reduce interest rate risk.
+In 2020 and 2019, we sold \$43.8 million and \$10.1 million, respectively, of fixed-rate mortgage loans.
+In 2020 and 2019, we obtained \$21.0 million and \$19.0 million, respectively, of long-term public deposits.
+In 2020, we restructured \$82.0 million of FHLB advances to lower the average cost of FHLB advances and extended the average maturity date.
+In 2019, we increased our long-term FHLB borrowings by \$121.0 million, to help manage our interest rate risk.
 See "-Management of Market Risk" for a discussion of the actions we have taken in managing interest rate risk.

 All of Territorial Savings Bank's investments in mortgage-backed securities and collateralized mortgage obligations have been issued by Freddie Mac or Fannie Mae, which are U.S. government-sponsored enterprises, or Ginnie Mae, which is a U.S. government agency.
 These agencies guarantee the payment of principal and interest on the Bank's mortgage-backed securities.
 We do not own any preferred stock issued by Fannie Mae or Freddie Mac.
-As of December 31, 2019 and 2018, our additional borrowing capacity at the FHLB of Des Moines was \$727.5 million and \$769.3 million, respectively.
+As of December 31, 2020 and 2019, our additional borrowing capacity at the FHLB of Des Moines was \$807.2 million and \$727.5 million, respectively.

-Critical Accounting Policies
+Critical Accounting Policies and Estimates